 - Recruit X fundraisers

-Here are six fundraising goals that can help your organization succeed in the long run.
+Here are six specific fundraising goals that can help your organization succeed in the long run.

 1. Raise Brand Awareness

-While fundraising campaigns set out to raise tons of money, perhaps you’ll want your next campaign to zero in on raising brand awareness.
-Focusing your efforts to specifically increase reach, boost engagement, and get the word out about your cause can introduce new people to your organization who may turn into donors in the future.
+While fundraising campaigns are primarily intended to raise funds toward a financial goal, perhaps you’ll want your next campaign to help raise brand awareness as well.
+Focusing your efforts to increase reach, boost engagement, and get the word out about your cause can introduce new potential donors to your organization who may turn into lifetime supporters.

 2. Acquire New Recurring Donors